mariellefoster/marf-books/README.md

 - Megan Walen Turner: A Conspiracy of Kings
 - Zeynep Ton: The Good Jobs Strategy
 - Nancy Kress: Yesterday's Kin
+- Tamora Pierce: Lady Knight
+- The Prince and the Dressmaker
 - José-Louis Bocquet: Josephine Baker
-- Ken Liu: The Paper Menagerie and Other Stories
 - N. K. Jemisin: The Shadowed Sun
 - Lin Manuel Miranda: Hamilton, the screenplay
-- Fonda Lee: Jade City
 - Lois McMaster Bujold: Penric's Fox
 - Lois McMaster Bujold: The Flowers of Vashnoi
-- Tamora Pierce: Lady Knight
-- The Prince and the Dressmaker

 ## Future
+- Ken Liu: The Paper Menagerie and Other Stories
 - Invisible Man, Got the Whole World Watching
 - Mary Doria Russell: The Sparrow
 - Mothership: Tales From Afrofuturism and Beyond